nvim-telekasten/telekasten.nvim/BACKLOG.md

 # Backlog

-- [ ] new option to make telekasten filetype optional #49
 - [ ] tag search - search in general: just don't make it turing-complete 😁
 - [ ] calendar plugin: make weeks clickable!
   - [ ] show markers / color indicators for weeks with notes - in calendar.vim fork